agaveplatform/SC17-container-tutorial/02-Installation-and-Infrastructure.md

 # Infrastructure

-During this tutorial you will primarily interact with two interfaces which will orchestrate multiple cloud services to provide the of the low-level details required to accomplish our goals for today.
-We will be running all the services and development machines used in today's tutorial on the Jetstream cloud.
+During this tutorial you will primarily interact with two interfaces which will orchestrate multiple cloud services to provide the of the low-level details required to accomplish our goals for today. <span style='color: red'>What are the "two interfaces?"</span> We will be running all the services and development machines used in today's tutorial on the Jetstream cloud.

-> If you would like to deploy the tutorial infrastructure yourself, please consult the [Appendix A](90-Appendix-A.md) for more details.
+> If you would like to deploy the tutorial infrastructure yourself on your own machine, please consult the [Appendix A](90-Appendix-A.md) for more details.

 # Architecture
 The examples in this tutorial assume the following architecture.